-- Regular building hours are listed on IU South Bend's Campus Buildings and Security web page.
+- Regular building hours for the IU South Bend campus are listed on the IUPD website at Campus Buildings and Security.
 Numerous academic, cultural and social activities take place on the IU South Bend campus throughout the year, and individual building hours may vary. - University departments provide IUPD with access rosters or after-hours passes authorizing access to restricted areas.
 When a building is closed, only faculty, staff, and students with specific authorization are permitted inside.